awsdocs/amazon-workspaces-administration-guide/doc_source/cloudwatch-metrics.md

 # Monitor Your WorkSpaces Using CloudWatch Metrics<a name="cloudwatch-metrics"></a>

 Amazon WorkSpaces and Amazon CloudWatch are integrated, so you can gather and analyze performance metrics\.
-You can monitor these metrics using the CloudWatch console, the CloudWatch command\-line interface, or programmatically using the CloudWatch API\.
+You can monitor these metrics using the CloudWatch console, the CloudWatch command line interface, or programmatically using the CloudWatch API\.
 CloudWatch also allows you to set alarms when you reach a specified threshold for a metric\.

 For more information about using CloudWatch and alarms, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/)\.